100mslive/100ms-docs/README.md

 ### 1. To an existing Doc

-Suppose you wanna add a new section `VUE SDK` in `/v2` docs
+Suppose you wanna add a new section `VUE SDK` docs

--   Create a Folder inside `/v2/vue-sdk`
+-   Create a Folder inside `/vue-sdk`
 -   Folder name would be capitalised and "-" would be replaced with space for the section header

 Now you wanna add docs in section

--   Create .mdx files in `v2/vue-sdk/file-name.mdx`
+-   Create .mdx files in `/vue-sdk/file-name.mdx`
 -   Avoid decimal numbers (For example `v-1.3.2.mdx`) in filename (doesn't cause any loss)
 -   Avoid adding `ampersand` / `&` in filenames as it breaks Sitemaps generation
 -   It's important to add `FrontMatter` to the MDX File on top